maximgrynykha/winkill/README.md

 # __Winkill__

-Allows work with processes as object instances for each concrete process & select specific ones by some attributes and kill them if needed.
+Work with processes as objects.
+Find specific ones by attributes and kill them.

 ## ⚙️ Installation